Anmol53/react-conceptual-questions/README.md

 6.  ## What is the importance of Key in the map?

     The `Keys` help **<span style="color:#2D88FF;">React</span>** identify which items have been changed added, or removed.
 Elements inside the array must be keyed to give a static identity to the elements.
-Most of the time we use object's `id` as a key.
+Most of the time we use an object's `id` as a key.
 If id is not available then only we use array index.
 But we should try not to use an index as a key.

     ***